Booking.com boasts more listings than Airbnb (and its AI bot is rocking)

 Booking.com CEO Gillian Tans, in an interview with VentureBeat during a visit to San Francisco in February, forecast that within three years, at least half of all bookings on the site will involve AI in some way.
 By that, she means advanced forms of AI, including natural language processing, not just basic machine learning.
 Machine learning is already used at every level of the site, including every search result, she said.
 “This is moving faster than we thought,” she said of the number of users interacting with the bot.

 Indeed, Booking is continually making changes to improve the bot product — conducting over 1,000 A/B tests a day across its offerings, Waters said.
-The video above demonstrates the bot’s hybrid approach, which uses natural language processing to understand open-ended questions but also offers menu cards with common topics and frequently asked questions and answers, to better guide the user.
+The video above demonstrates the bot’s hybrid approach, which uses natural language processing to understand open-ended questions but also offers menu cards with common topics and frequently asked questions and answers to help guide the user.

 When it looks like the bot won’t be able to answer a question quickly, Booking routes the query to either its customer service agents or the host property — depending on who the bot thinks is best placed to answer.
 For example, a traveler who has already checked in might ask about how to restart a hotel’s internet router.
 The bot may decide to route the question immediately to the hotel owner, since it is so specific to the property.